Recital Policies and Procedures

 Ensembles performing in Kobacker Hall are supplied ushers via the 099 freshman requirement.
 Ushers are to arrive one hour before the event for instruction by the house manager.
 Ushers should dress in white shirts and black or dark slacks/skirts.
 Reserved seating ticketed events require 14 ushers, and free and/or general admission events require four.
 Ushers must work the entire concert and follow instructions from the House Manager.

 The number of programs printed for each event is determined by average attendance from the previous year.
-Ensembles requiring programs for performers should inform the Publicity/Publications Manager.
+Leftover programs can be used for ensemble performers or the pdf can be copied.

-Programs for Kobacker Hall events will be delivered to the House Manager.
-Programs for other locations will be delivered to the faculty member’s mailbox.
+Programs for Kobacker Hall events will be delivered to the House Manager closet.

 All large ensemble concerts performed in the Moore Musical Arts Center will be automatically recorded.
 A complimentary CD will be given to the director of the large ensemble and group orders may be placed for students.